keboola/connection-docs/management/project/limits/index.md

 * TOC
 {:toc}

-Each Keboola Connection standard project has two kinds of limits:
+Each Keboola standard project has two kinds of limits:

 1. **Business limits** are set in your contract and define the business usage of our platform.
 This can be seen as the **size** of your project.
 Exceeding them will earn you a call from us